laravel/bootcamp.laravel.com/resources/docs/creating-chirps.md

 * [Models](https://laravel.com/docs/eloquent) provide a powerful and enjoyable interface for you to interact with the tables in your database.
 * [Migrations](https://laravel.com/docs/migrations) allow you to easily create and modify the tables in your database.
 They guarantee that the same database structure exists everywhere that your application runs.
-* [Controllers](https://laravel.com/docs/9.x/controllers) are responsible for accepting and processing HTTP requests and returning a HTTP response.
+* [Controllers](https://laravel.com/docs/9.x/controllers) are responsible for processing requests made to your application and returning a response.

 Almost every feature you build will involve all of these pieces working together in harmony, so the `artisan make:model` command can create them all for you at once.